 So if you’re considering a move, how are you going to stand out from the crowd, and what do you need to do and know before you go?

 Why do they know what they’re talking about?

-Lisa Hughes, ACA, KPMG trained, is a Senior Associate with Barden, and is an expert in recently qualified accountants careers.
-She has just returned from a sabbatical from Barden where she spent 9 months travelling and working in Australia and New Zealand.
+Lisa Hughes, ACA, KPMG trained, is a Team Lead – Recently Qualified Accountants with Barden, and is an expert in recently qualified accountants careers.
+She recently returned from a sabbatical from Barden where she spent 9 months travelling and working in Australia and New Zealand.
 During her time in Australia she was a Specialist Recruiter in commerce, industry, audit, risk and compliance with TOM Executive.